 Data processing framework – The BigAI

-Processing datasets that consist data related to 14000 merchants with around 40 attributes each and 4 million transactions needed a different data processing framework.
-BigAI is built on open source technologies such as Hadoop, Spark, Kafka and more, and can process data both on real time and on batch.
+Processing datasets that consist of data related to 14000 merchants with around 40 attributes each and 4 million transactions needed a different data processing framework.
+BigAI is built on open source technologies such as Hadoop, Spark, Kafka, and more, and can process data both in real-time and on batch.
 BigAI is continuously tuned and improved to increase the efficiency of the framework.
 The following is the diagram of the BigAI framework.

-BigAI supports the collection, processing, storing and retrieval of large volumes of datasets.
-It can process different types of data including structured, unstructured, streaming, log data, images, enterprise legacy data and many more.
+BigAI supports the collection, processing, storing, and retrieval of large volumes of datasets.
+It can process different types of data including structured, unstructured, streaming, log data, images, enterprise legacy data, and many more.
 It has 900 different data connectors for different data sources.
 BigAI can also scale horizontally to billions of data points.
-BigAI architecture defines a schema-less storage, so that it is flexible enough to cater any needs without constant schema changes.
+BigAI architecture defines a schema-less storage, so that it is flexible enough to cater to any needs without constant schema changes.

 - Churn Analysis

-- So we can conclude here, that we have a rather precise knowledge about the regression coefficients (because the confidence intervals are rather small) and that there is no doubt about, that total error amounts, total error, 30 day hibernations are positively contributing towards churn.
+- So we can conclude here, that we have rather precise knowledge about the regression coefficients (because the confidence intervals are rather small) and that there is no doubt, that total error amounts, total error, 30-day hibernations are positively contributing towards churn.

 - LTV Analysis

-- Higher moving average of transactions and total amount contributed positively towards LTV
+- Higher moving average of transactions and the total amount contributed positively towards LTV

 - Even a better accuracy (~95%) can be achieved with merchant info (size, activity, social perception, etc..), demographics, etc.